Making Rhetorical Appeals

 Your Turn Scroll down to the "Standing Up to Cyberbullying" essay at the end of this minilesson.
 Search for and identify appeals to logos, ethos, and pathos.

-Your Turn Watch Toyota's "Good Odds" commercial.
+Your Turn Watch a recent Superbowl commercial.
 Identify appeals to logos, ethos, and pathos at work in the commercial.
-Note that, in this instance, appeals are made through words, statistics, images, music, and story.
+Note how appeals are made through words, statistics, images, music, and story.

 Your Turn Imagine you are speaking to convince the local school board to move your school's start time later in the day.
 Create an appeal to logos, ethos, and pathos to support your argument.